FZU-N/LVDM/README.md

 ## Citation

 We sincerely thank the GOT-10k dataset for providing the clean video sources used in LVDM.
+For any commercial use, please reach out to them for permission.

 ```
 @article{GOT-10k,